stippi/voice-assistant/README.md

 The API key for `openweathermap.org` can be for the free tier.

 Similarly, the API key for `picovoice.ai` is free to obtain for personal use.
 It just comes with a rate limit.
+Not providing the PicoVoiceAccessKey will most likely break wake-word detection.
+In theory, the Browser Speach Recognition API is used as a fallback, but it hasn't been tested in a while.

 To get an API key for the Google APIs, you need create a "project" in the [Google developer console](https://console.cloud.google.com) and enable the following APIs: